Distributed Out-of-Memory NMF on CPU/GPU Architectures: Benchmarks results and discussion

 \subsection{Hardware infrastructure and software environment}

-Benchmark tests were performed on two different HPC clusters to illustrate the portability and scalability of \textit{pyDNMF-GPU}.
-The larger cluster, Summit, peaks at over 200 petaflops in double-precision theoretical performance, and is composed of 4,600 IBM AC922 compute nodes, with two IBM POWER9 CPUs and six NVIDIA Volta V100 GPUs each.
+Benchmark tests were performed on three different HPC clusters to illustrate the portability and scalability of \textit{pyDNMF-GPU}.
+The first cluster, \emph{Kodiak}, is a LANL internal HPC cluster with 133 compute nodes with dual Xeon E5-2695 v4 CPUs and four NVIDIA Pascal P100 GPGPUs each.
+Each NVIDIA Pascal P100 GPGPU has 16GB VRAM and uses PCI-E 16X gen 3 Links.
+The cluster peaks at 1850TF/s and uses an Infiniband interconnect.
+Each GPU peaks at 9.3 teraflops for single precision.
+The second cluster, \emph{Chicoma}, is also a LANL internal HPC cluster, composed of 118 compute nodes where each node has 2 AMD EPYC 7713 Processors and 4 NVIDIA Ampere A100 GPUs.
+The AMD EPYC 7713 CPUs have 64 cores peaking at 3.67 GHz and 256 GB RAM.
+Each of the four NVIDIA A100 GPUs in each node provides a theoretical double-precision arithmetic capability of approximately 19.5 teraflops with 40GB VRAM memory.
+The nodes are networked with HPE/Cray slingshot 10 interconnect with 100Gbit/s bandwidth. \emph{Chicoma} runs Shasta 1.4 OS and SLURM Job manager.
+The third cluster, \emph{Summit}, peaks at over 200 petaflops in double-precision theoretical performance and comprises 4600 IBM AC922 compute nodes, with two IBM POWER9 CPUs and six NVIDIA Volta V100 GPUs each which peak at 15.7 single precision.
 The POWER9 CPUs have 22 cores running at 3.07 GHz.
 The six NVIDIA Tesla V100 GPUs in each node provide a theoretical double-precision arithmetic capability of approximately 40 teraflops with VRAM memory of 16GB/GPU.
 Dual NVLink 2.0 connections between CPUs and GPUs provide a 25-GB/s transfer rate in each direction on each NVLink, yielding an aggregate bidirectional bandwidth of 100 GB/s.
-The nodes are networked in a non-blocking fat-tree topology by infiniband.
-Summit deploys a RHEL 7.4 OS and IBM Job step manager jsrun to run compute jobs.
+The nodes are networked in a non-blocking fat-tree topology by Infiniband.
+Summit deploys an RHEL 7.4 OS and IBM Job step manager jsrun to run compute jobs.
 Jsrun provides a fine control of how node-level resources are allocated on these systems, including CPU cores, GPUs, and hardware threads.
-The smaller cluster, an in-house cluster, has 133 compute nodes with dual Xeon E5-2695 v4 CPUs and four NVIDIA Pascal P100 GPGPUs each.
-Each NVIDIA Pascal P100 GPGPU has 16GB VRAM and uses PCIE 16X gen 3 Links.
-The cluster peaks at 1850TF/s and uses an infiniband interconnect.